CSE482Winter2021/Team-NaviBuzz/README.md

 - path name gets saved even if user never records path
 - deleting a single path from the database does not work
 - setting landmark/instruction should create a point at that location, not assign them to the next/last point, gets innacurate with non-straight path lines
+- Audio navigation involving orientation will give odd degree directions when walking at a moderate pace (I think voice instructions get added to the queue and it takes a while to catch up)
+- Audio navigation can give odd directions, unsure if it's related to the previous point.
+Needs more testing/refining

 ## Conclusion